The Seven Day Solo Meal Planner on Google Sheets.

 - Food and task stickers can accompany or replace text on the Tasklist, Time Tracker, and Meal Tracker pages.

-- Special Servings stickers confirm flexible, convenient meal plans.
+- Timely Recipe Washi confirm flexible, convenient meal plans.

 - Timeline target washi and stickers pinpoint recurring weekly progress targets.